jorgeeazr14/stryBoy/README.md

 ### How I work?

-if you work with your heart and think with your mind everything is possible to do ❤️
+Everything you do, do it with passion❤️

 ### Projects, lenguages, my work ?